angadhn/MySite/README.md

 # Digital garden Jekyll template

-Use this template repository to get started with your own digital garden.
+If this is public access, then you may use this template repository to get started with your own digital garden.

-**I wrote a tutorial explaining how to set it up: [Setting up your own digital garden with Jekyll](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll)**
+**I used a tutorial explaining how to set it up: [Setting up your own digital garden with Jekyll](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll)**

 Preview the template here: https://digital-garden-jekyll-template.netlify.app/